molecularmachinist/functional_sampling_tool/README.md

 When the command finishes, it should be all done and the tool usable as `fst`.

 **Remember** that in this way you need to run `conda activate fst_env` once in every new terminal before using the tool.
-If you want to use this environment by default, add `conda activate fst_env` at the end of your `.bashrc`
+If you want to use this environment by default, add `conda activate fst_env` at the end of your `.bashrc`.

 ## Uninstalling